riboflavin/website-1/docs/realm/config/openapi/events.md

 ---

 - codeSamplesLanguageSwitch
-- string
+- function
-- A function called when the user switches to a different language tab in the code samples section.
+- Called when the user switches to a different language tab in the code samples section.
   Provides information about the selected language (lang) and an optional example ID (exampleId).

 ---

 - tryItOpen
-- string
+- function
-- A function that triggers when the user opens the “Try it” panel.
+- Triggered when the user opens the “Try it” panel.
   Captures actions like opening the panel or navigating using the override links.

 ---

 - targetServerSwitch
-- string
+- function
-- A function invoked when the user changes the target server selection.
+- Invoked when the user changes the target server selection.
   Provides the updated server URL (serverUrl).

 ---

 - tryItSent
-- string
+- function
-- A function called when the user clicks the “Send” button in the “Try it” panel.
+- Called when the user clicks the “Send” button in the “Try it” panel.
   Captures whether the request was successfully sent (Sent) or if there was a validation failure (ValidationFailed).

 ---

 - panelToggle
-- string
+- function
-- A function that records when a user expands or collapses any panel in the Reference docs UI (for example, request, responses, request samples, or response samples).
+- Records when a user expands or collapses any panel in the Reference docs UI (for example, request, responses, request samples, or response samples).
   Includes details about the panel type (panelType) and its state (expanded or collapsed).

 ---

 - codeSamplesCopy
-- string
+- function
-- A function that triggers when a user copies request or response samples within the Reference docs UI.
+- Triggered when a user copies request or response samples within the Reference docs UI.
   Captures details such as the sample type (request or responses), example ID (if applicable), code sample language (`lang`), and label (`label`).

 {% /table %}